apple/swift-async-algorithms/README.md

 ## Getting Started

-⚠️ Please note that the swift-async-algorithms currently requires a recent [Swift Trunk Development toolchain](https://www.swift.org/download/#trunk-development-main).
-More information on how to use [custom toolchains with Xcode can be viewed here](https://developer.apple.com/library/archive/documentation/ToolsLanguages/Conceptual/Xcode_Overview/AlternativeToolchains.html).
+⚠️ Please note that this package currently requires a recent [Swift Trunk Development toolchain](https://www.swift.org/download/#trunk-development-main).
+More information on how to use custom toolchains with Xcode can be viewed [here](https://developer.apple.com/library/archive/documentation/ToolsLanguages/Conceptual/Xcode_Overview/AlternativeToolchains.html).

 ### Building/Testing Using Xcode on macOS